 Luckily, tuxedos are time-consuming but not very complex.
 This means that almost everyone can learn how to wear a tuxedo.
-All they have to do is understand how each part of the tuxedo even works in men’s fashion.
+They have to understand how each part of the tuxedo works in men’s fashion and this guide to tuxedos is all they need.
 Let’s get started.

 When to Wear A Tuxedo

-Before you learn how to wear a tuxedo, you should clearly know the right time to wear one.
+Before you learn how to wear a tuxedo, you should clearly know the right time for picking a tuxedo as your outfit of choice.
 The large majority of events that require a tuxedo will be labeled as “black tie” events.
 These formal gatherings have a specific dress code for both men and women, and the one for men consists of a well-fitted black tuxedo.

 You can wear a tuxedo outside of these events as well.
 However, pick your destination wisely, as wearing a tuxedo to a casual event is just as bad as rocking up to a formal party in a black leather jacket and ripped jeans.